etorr6642/WEB102FinalProject/README.md

 ## Notes

 The challenges with this app was the design.
 I have a lot of trouble "making things pretty" and I tend to focus on the functional part of a design.
 I ended up using a previous lab/project as a base for my app and designed it as needed.
 Most projects/labs had example of what I needed to implement so the execution was fairly easy.
+I wanted to implement so much more but I ran out of time due to other classwork.

 ## License